fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 assert.deepStrictEqual(resultNote.body, noteToView)
 ```

 The reason for this is that _strictEqual_ uses the method [Object.is](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) to compare similarity, i.e. it compares whether the objects are the same.
-In our case, it is enough to check that the contents of the objects, i.e. the values of their fields, are the same.
+In our case, we want to check that the contents of the objects, i.e. the values of their fields, are the same.
 For this purpose _deepStrictEqual_ is suitable.

 The tests pass and we can safely refactor the tested routes to use async/await: